zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * Grandparent `ns1` lacks delegation of parent.
   * Grandparent `ns2` has delegation of parent (to both parent NS).
   * Parent zone lacks delegation of child.
-  * Child zone is not delegated, but there is an undelegated version which is the one tested.
+  * Child zone is not delegated, but there is an undelegated version.
-  * Undelegated child zone is served by `ns1` and `ns2`.
   * Undelgated data:
-    * ns1.child.parent.no-del-undel-par-und-1.basic01.xa/IPv4
-    * ns1.child.parent.no-del-undel-par-und-1.basic01.xa/IPv6
-    * ns2.child.parent.no-del-undel-par-und-1.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns2.child.parent.no-del-undel-par-und-1.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### NO-CHLD-NO-PAR-1
 The child is not delegated.
 Both grandparent NS return SERVFAIL.